 If a Write-down Event occurs, a Write-down (as defined in the Conditions) shall occur on the relevant Write-down Date (as defined in the Conditions), as more particularly described in Condition 7 (Write-down).
 In such circumstances, interest on the Notes shall cease to accrue, the full principal amount of each Note will automatically and permanently be written-down to zero, Holders (as defined in the Conditions) will lose their entire investment in the Notes and all rights of any Holder for payment of any accrued but unpaid interest or any other amounts under or in respect of the Notes will become null and void.
 See "Risk Factors-The likelihood of an occurrence of a Write-down is material for the purpose of assessing an investment in the Notes.
-The Notes may be subject to a Write-down and upon the occurrence of such an event Holders will lose the entire amount of their investment in the Notes".
+The Notes may be subject to a Write-down and upon the occurrence of such an event holders will lose the entire amount of their investment in the Notes".
 Each Holder and beneficial owner of a Note agrees, by accepting a direct or beneficial interest in such Note, to be bound by and consents to the application of the Write-down.

-The Notes are expected to be provisionally admitted to trading on the SIX Swiss Exchange from 11 August 2020.
+The Notes are expected to be provisionally admitted to trading on the SIX Swiss Exchange from 23 June 2022.
 The last trading day is expected to be the second trading day prior to the date on which the Notes are fully redeemed in accordance with the Conditions or the Write-down Date, as applicable.
 Application will be made to SIX Exchange Regulation AG, in its capacity as listing authority for the SIX Swiss Exchange, for definitive admission to trading and listing of the Notes on the SIX Swiss Exchange.
-In accordance with article 109 of the Swiss Financial Services Ordinance, this Information Memorandum has been prepared in compliance with articles 652a and 1156 of the Swiss Code of Obligations, as such articles were in effect immediately prior to the entry into effect of the Swiss Financial Services Act of 15 June 2018 (the "FinSA"), and the Listing Rules of SIX Swiss Exchange in their version dated 8 November 2019 and in force as of 1 January 2020 (the "SIX Listing Rules").
-Consequently, this Information Memorandum has not been and will not be reviewed or approved by a Swiss review body pursuant to article 52 of the FinSA, and does not comply with the disclosure requirements applicable to a prospectus approved by such a review body under the FinSA.

-The Notes are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area (the "EEA") or in the United Kingdom (the "UK").
+EEA PRIIPs Regulation/Prohibition of sales to EEA retail investors - The Notes are not intended to be offered, sold or otherwise made available to any retail investor in the European Economic Area (the "EEA").
 For these purposes, a "retail investor" means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU (as amended, "MiFID II"); or (ii) a customer within the meaning of Directive (EU) 2016/97 (the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II.
-Consequently, no key information document required by Regulation (EU) No. 1286/2014 (as amended or superseded, "PRIIPs") for offering or selling the Notes or otherwise making them available in the EEA or in the UK has been prepared and therefore offering or selling the Notes or otherwise making them available to any retail investor in the EEA or in the UK may be unlawful under PRIIPs.
-Prospective investors are referred to the section headed "Restrictions on marketing and sales to retail investors in the EEA and in the UK" on page (i) of this Information Memorandum for further information.
+Consequently, no key information document required by Regulation (EU) No. 1286/2014 (as amended or superseded, the "EEA PRIIPs Regulation") for offering or selling the Notes or otherwise making them available to retail investors in the EEA has been or will be prepared and therefore offering or selling the Notes or otherwise making them available to any retail investor in the EEA may be unlawful under the EEA PRIIPs Regulation.
+Prospective investors are referred to the section headed "Restrictions on marketing and sales to retail investors" below for further information.
 This Information Memorandum is an advertisement and not a prospectus for the purposes of Regulation (EU) 2017/1129.